cs106l/textbook/src/02-cpp-fundamentals/Initialization and References.md

 auto [var1, var2, ..., varN] = expression;
 ```

-Where the expression just evaluates to a data structure whose size is known at compile-time.
+Where the expression just evaluates to a data structure whose size is _always_ known at compile-time.
 Note, we have to use the `auto` type identifier here because `var1`, `var2`, etc. are not guaranteed to be of the same type, so the compiler does the heavy lifting for us here and deduces the types of each unpacked variable.

-It's important to note that this initialization technique only works with data structures whose size is known at compile-time.
-For instance, the following code would not work.
+Because the size of a vector is not always the same at compile-time, the following code would not work.
+The size of the vector could be 100, or 3, depending on how the dynamic allocation happens within the `std::vector` class (more details on this in a subsequent module).

 ```cpp,runnable
 std::vector<std::string> getClassInfo() {